FEBRUARY JAPAN FESTIVALS 2月の祭り

 Saidai-ji, Okayama Prefecture

-Spectacular and atmospheric naked festival dating back to the 14th century, in which up to 10,000 loincloth-wearing (and sometimes drunk) men battle for sacred wooden sticks (shingi) tossed into the air by priests.
+Spectacular and atmospheric naked festival at Saidaiji Kannon-in Temple dating back to the 14th century, in which up to 10,000 loincloth-wearing (and sometimes drunk) men battle for sacred wooden sticks (shingi) tossed into the air by priests.
 Can be dangerous with a fatality in 2007.

 last weekend of February